hunterashaw/bigcommerce-graphql/README.md

 `npm i bigcommerce-graphql`

-This will automatically make changes to the `templates/layout/base.html` & `templates/layout/empty.html` files by adding a handlebar JSON GraphQL token for authentication.
+This will automatically make changes to any file in the  `templates/layout/*.html` files by adding a handlebar JSON GraphQL token for authentication.

+Console output during install should indicate if there were any issues.

 ## Usage